code-with-amitk/Code-examples/System-Design/Scalable/yelp_proximity_server/README.md

 <a name=r></a>
 ### 1. Requirements(Functional)
-  - service should work
-  - Add/delete/update places
+- Add/delete/update places.
-  - Given longitude/lattitude nearby places should be listed for given radius
+- Given `(longitude, lattitude)` nearby places should be listed for given radius.
 - Users should be able to give reviews, ratings, open/close times, pictures, text, and a rating

 <a name=b></a>
 ### 2. BOE